 Number 2: Fallout 76

 I could write paragraphs about this one.
 But odds are you have been reading gripes about 76 every day since it released.
 It’s not exactly a secret how loathed the game is.
-If you really want to see what I think, you can look at my early impressions and my full review.
+If you really want to see what I think, you can look at my at my full review.

 Suffice it to say.
 Fallout 76 could have been the working man’s rust, one where you could have a slightly less hardcore survival sandbox that you could actually go to bed without fear of losing three days of work overnight.
 Or it could have been an awesome multiplayer co-op type fallout.
 It turned out to be neither while trying and failing to be both.